-Proposition 3 (Inequality and segregation) Under Assumption 1, an increase in inequality leads to a lower share of public schooling, a higher quality of public schooling, and lower taxes:
+Proposition 3 (Inequality and segregation).
+Under Assumption 1, an increase in inequality leads to a lower share of public schooling, a higher quality of public schooling, and lower taxes:

-$\frac{\partial \Psi}{\partial \sigma} \le 0$, $\frac{\partial s}{\partial \sigma} \ge 0$, $\frac{\partial v}{\partial \sigma} \le 0$.
+$$rac{\partial \Psi}{\partial \sigma} \leq 0, \quad rac{\partial s}{\partial \sigma} \geq 0, \quad rac{\partial v}{\partial \sigma} \leq 0.$$

-The inequalities are strict if a positive fraction of parents already uses private schools.
+The inequalities are strict if a positive fraction of parents already use private schools.

 Higher income inequality leads to lower participation in public schools and to more segregation (Ψ closer to 1/2) if the majority of the population is in public schools.
-Intuitively, in this case an increase in inequality raises the income of the marginal person (who was indifferent between private and public schooling before the increase in inequality).
+Intuitively, in this case, an increase in inequality raises the income of the marginal person (who was indifferent between private and public schooling before the increase in inequality).
 As a consequence, the preferred level of education increases, and this person now strictly prefers private schooling.
 The lower participation in public schooling after an increase in inequality also implies that the tax rate goes down.
 Thus, despite the increased demand for redistribution, everybody is taxed less as more parents opt out of the public schooling system.

-The preferences of households at the income threshold \tilde{x} are linked to the relative quality of public versus private schooling.
+The preferences of households at the income threshold \tilde{x} are linked to the relative quality of public vs. private schooling.
 At the threshold, households are indifferent between both types of schools.
-This implies that the quality they receive from public schools is lower than the quality of private schools, since the gap between the two has to compensate for higher costs of private education.
+This implies that the quality they receive from public schools is lower than that received from private schools since the gap between the two has to compensate for higher costs of private education.
 This result is consistent with the literature devoted to the estimation of the relative quality of private education, correcting for the effect of higher social class of the pupils in the private sector.
-Most of the results suggest that controlling for sample selectivity reduces the achievement advantage of private school students over public school students, but does not eliminate it.12
+Most of the results suggest that controlling for sample selectivity reduces the achievement advantage of private school students over public school students but does not eliminate it.12